10 Psychology-Backed Hacks for Creating Engaging Videos

 Take a look at how Duracell uses emotion to better connect with its audience:

 Remember being read bedtime stories as a kid?
-Humans have been using telling stories as a way to communicate forever.
+People have been using telling stories as a way to communicate forever.
 After all, they make things easy to remember and take their listeners—or viewers—on a journey that triggers emotional responses too - engaging videos work in the same way.

 In fact, according to a Berkeley study, character-driven stories cause oxytocin synthesis—oxytocin being the “love hormone”.
 And conveniently, every brand wants to be loved!